 - File Format: In order to ensure you can read your own older files, we recommend migrating files to the new format whenever a new version of the program is released.
 There is no need to worry about file conversion for files being transferred to the archives.
 If you have unreadable files, UWM Records Management or UITS may be able to assist with their recovery.

 If you do not feel your office is capable of maintaining the standards described above, then you should print your records (including emails) and file them as paper records.
 In general, however, you should try to maintain your e-records in electronic format to better preserve the associated metadata.

 If you have electronic records scheduled for archiving, we will accept them in whatever format you can provide.
-We prefer, however, that you put files for transfer either on CD-R, flash drives, or provide a link for transfer via PantherFile, as we are most prepared to ingest files sent to us over those media.
+We prefer, however, that you provide a link for transfer via OneDrive or SharePoint, or alternatively put files for transfer either on CD-R or flash drives as we are most prepared to ingest files sent to us over those media.
 Please see our Electronic Records Transfer page for more in-depth information.